ATOMScience-org/AMPL/run_tf_gpu.md

 cd $YOUR_ENV/lib/python3.9/site-packages                 # cd to your environment's python site-packages directory

 find . -type f -name libnvi*.so.* -print                 # find out where libnvinfer.so* locates.
-Mine is in tensorrt_libs cd tensorrt_libs                                         # cd to the directory that has libnvinfer.so* ln -s libnvinfer.so.8 libnvinfer.so.7                    # TF is looking for .7. link .8 to libnvinfer.so.7
+Example here is in tensorrt_libs cd tensorrt_libs                                         # cd to the directory that has libnvinfer.so* ln -s libnvinfer.so.8 libnvinfer.so.7                    # TF is looking for .7, link .8 to libnvinfer.so.7
 ln -s libnvinfer_plugin.so.8 libnvinfer_plugin.so.7

 module load cuda/11.3.0                                  # setup for cuda, use the cuda version that's available

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$YOUR_ENV/lib/python3.9/site-packages/tensorrt:$YOUR_ENV/lib/python3.9/site-packages/tensorrt_libs
-                                                         # define the LD_LIBRARY_PATH to include the ones under tensorrt, tensorrt_libs
+                                                         # define the LD_LIBRARY_PATH to include the ones from tensorrt, tensorrt_libs

 which nvcc                                               # find out where cuda library is.
-                                                         # mine is /usr/tce/packages/cuda/cuda-11.3.0/bin/nvcc
+                                                         # Example: /usr/tce/packages/cuda/cuda-11.3.0/bin/nvcc
 ls  -R /usr/tce/packages/cuda/cuda-11.3.0/* |grep libdevice    # find where your libdevice library sits under the cuda library export XLA_FLAGS=--xla_gpu_cuda_data_dir=/usr/tce/packages/cuda/cuda-11.3.0      # set XLA_FLAGS to your libdevice library
 ```